hyperledger-labs/nephos/README.md

     kubectl create -f ./examples/certManagerCI_production.yaml

 To use the Composer examples, you will need a Cloud system capable of a "ReadWriteMany" policy (e.g. "azurefile" on Azure).

+### Minikube

+Given that we may wish to test locally on Minikube, we will need to use a local ingress controller and ignore cert-manager in favour of self-cooked SSL certificates.

+In `./examples` we include the `ca-nephos-local.*` self-signed certificates, created with OpenSSL as follows:

+    openssl req -new -newkey rsa:4096 -days 3650 -nodes -x509 -subj "/C=IE/ST=Dublin/L=Dublin/O=AID:Tech/CN=ca.nephos.local" -keyout ca-nephos-local.key -out ca-nephos-local.crt

+    openssl x509 -in ca-nephos-local.crt -out ca-nephos-local.pem -outform PEM

+    kubectl create ns cas

+    kubectl -n cas create secret tls ca--tls --cert=ca-nephos-local.crt --key=ca-nephos-local.key

+We can save them to the `cas` namespace as follows

+    cd ./examples

+    kubectl create ns cas

+    kubectl -n cas create secret tls ca--tls --cert=ca-nephos-local.crt --key=ca-nephos-local.key

+We can then enable the ingress on minikube and update `/etc/hosts` with the IP of `minikube`:

+    minikube addons enable ingress

+    echo "$(minikube ip)  ca.nephos.local" | sudo tee -a /etc/hosts